mart-anthony-stark/Unnamed-cli/README.md

 # Unnamed cli

-A cli tool for [Unnamed-js](https://github.com/mart-anthony-stark/Unnamed.js)
+A command line tool for [Unnamed-js](https://github.com/mart-anthony-stark/Unnamed.js)

 ## How to use